mgechev/blog.mgechev.com/_posts/2017-08-05-typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript.md

 (λ a: Nat → succ succ 0) iszero true
 ```

-The diagnostics that the compiler will produce will be the following:
+The diagnostics that the compiler will produce will be as follows:

 <img src="/images/typed-lambda/compile-time-errors.png" alt="Compile-time errors"  style="display: block; margin: auto;">